How to Naturally Get Rid of Allergies

 Don't try to kid me on this one: in earlier years I milked 120 head of

 5) Vitamin C in large doses is an excellent antihistamine and antitoxin.
 There is abundant medical evidence to support this, and much value will be found in the hundreds of controlled studies cited in The Healing Factor, by Irwin Stone; How To Live Longer and Feel Better, by Dr. Linus Pauling, and the many papers of Frederick R. Klenner, M.D. summarized in Clinical Uses of Vitamin C, edited by Lendon Smith, M.D.
-You may remember Dr. Smith as the "Children's Doctor on the TODAY show).
+You may perhaps remember Dr. Smith as the "Children's Doctor on the TODAY show).

 To illustrate, consider the potentially deadly allergy to bee stings.
 That must be the ultimate in histamine reactions, where the breathing passages close up to the point of suffocation.
 I do not recommend this, but I do know a person who had such an allergy and immediately after being stung took 25,000 mg of vitamin C. By the end of the day he'd taken about 100,000 mg.
 He did not take his medicine or use his inhaler.
 He had no symptoms at all.
 To me, this is a genuinely amazing episode, one which I would not suggest repeating.
 So why mention it at all?
 Because compared to this, what's a stuffy nose?